smallbasic/smallbasic.github.io/_build/reference/766-math-tan.markdown

 'then TAN(RAD(60)) = y/100
 'then 100*TAN(rad(60) = y   by algebraic mult 100 both sides 'so  y2=y1+100*TAN(rad(60)

 line x1,y1,x1+100,y1+100*TAN(RAD(60))  '<== HERE IS TAN

 'so here we used TAN to calculate the y change in height 'from y1 to create a 60 angle from point x1,y1 and x2,y2 AND 'AND make it so x2=100 more than x1
 'check draw arc at x1,y1 with 100 radius
-'for 0 degrees start to 60=2*pi/6 radians end arc, 1=aspect arc x1,y1,100,0,2*pi/6,1,14 '14=color yellow
+'for 0 degrees start to 60=2*pi/6 radians end arc, 1=aspect

+arc x1,y1,100,0,2*pi/6,1,14 '14=color yellow

 pause
 ~~~

-SUPREME; BRILLIANT; WELL DOCUMENTED; PRACTICAL; USEFUL; MERCIFUL, KNOCKS OUT.

-And the final jump back spinning kick (AKA jump hook kick):
-EVEN ME CAN UNDERSTAND IT AND PRACTICALLY USE IT !>
-I could never grasp those holy Aztec keywords...
-TAN, ASIN... and with H !!!
-ASINH...
-Mercy!.

-Please continue this way...
-Gravely.

-P.S. sorry for starting a new "comment" - my screen is so small that I cannot see the message by using "reply".

-I guess I hit the spot. :))
-I drew your cube just by defining 4 points for one square face and then using this code for the back 4 points.

-But I didn't stop there.
-I turned TAN(RAD(60) to TAN(RAD(angle) and put an angle increase in a loop and when...
-... well, I spent the night bouncing and spinning and growing/shrinking the cube. ;)

-You certainly hit the spot.
-"... well, I spent the night bouncing and spinning and growing/shrinking the cube. ;)">

-I know holistic therapist who cured other programmers...
-Look, I've made an example program for CIRCLE, using your TAN lesson!
-But I only changed the TAN with SIN, and it works....
-Now please, repeat that same lesson of TAN - for SIN.
-So I'll understand why and how it works (just copy the TAN lesson "TAN use again" and update it to explain how SIN works).